Here, you will learn tactics & advice on how to pitch your solution to an existing problem to C-level executives.

 See here how to adjust your approach based on resource type here.

-Communicate a clear call-to-action:
+Communicate a clear call-to-action

 This will be the climax of your pitch.
 It's time to make the ask or initiate an action.
 Here you need to be the most careful to not get undesired results due to some misunderstanding.